Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Preliminaries

 \subsection{\ca graphs and acyclicity}

-With this work, we aim to further investigate the notion of coset acyclicity of \ca graphs, which was introduced by Otto in~\cite{Otto12JACM}, and its connection to $\alpha$-acyclicity of hypergraphs.
-This section introduces \ca graphs formally, the usual graph theoretic notion of acyclicity and associated concepts.
-Coset acyclicity, which we will present in Section~\ref{sec:cosetCycles}, is a generalisation of the usual notion of graph acyclicity.
-Many of the associated concepts generalise with it in interesting ways as we will demonstrate in Section~\ref{sec:cycles} and~\ref{sec:paths}.
-Let us begin with our main objects.
+This work further investigates the notion of coset acyclicity of \ca graphs, which was introduced by Otto in~\cite{Otto12JACM}, and its connection to $\alpha$-acyclicity of hypergraphs.
+This section introduces \ca graphs formally, the usual graph-theoretic notion of acyclicity and associated concepts.
+Coset acyclicity is a generalisation of the usual notion of graph acyclicity.

 A \emph{Cayley group} is a group~$(G,\circ,1)$ with an associated generator set~$E$ that consists of non-trivial involutions, i.e.\ $e\neq 1$ and $e\circ e=1$, for all $e\in E$.
 That~$G$ is generated by the set~$E$ means that every group element can be represented as a product of generators.
 In other words, every $g\in G$ can be represented as a word in~$E^*$; w.l.o.g.\ such a representation is reduced in the sense that is does not have any factors~$e^2$.
 We can view a non-empty generator set~$E$ as an alphabet and interpret any word $v=e_1\dots e_n$ over~$E$ as a group element in~$G$ via $[v]^G=e_1\circ\dots\circ e_n$.
 We can also think of the letters~$e_i$ as the labels of a path from~1 to~$[v]^G$ in the Cayley graph of~$G$.
 For $v=e_1\dots e_n$, we denote by~$v^{-1}$ the word $e_n\dots e_1$; since all generators are involutions, $[v^{-1}]^G=([v]^G)^{-1}$.